Trump turns up the heat on Kim while lowering expectations for a deal

 The “best barometer” for Kim’s seriousness, this person said, is his “level of specificity” he offers in terms of the timing and sequence of steps forward.
 “The less detailed he is, the more likely this is a new version of the same old playbook.”

-It was the threat of American force that got Libyan Leader Muammar Gaddafi to give up his nuclear program during President George W. Bush’s administration.
-National Security Adviser John Bolton and Vice President Mike Pence infuriated Pyongyang by referring to the “Libya model” of American diplomacy because Gaddafi ended up dead within a decade.
+It was the threat of American force that got Libyan Leader Moammar Gadhafi to give up his nuclear program during President George W. Bush’s administration.
+National Security Adviser John Bolton and Vice President Mike Pence infuriated Pyongyang by referring to the “Libya model” of American diplomacy because Gadhafi ended up dead within a decade.

 The North Koreans’ response to the remarks — including an attack on Pence — helped push Trump toward canceling the summit before he put it back on the table.